|

 any Web document, which can contain text, graphics, sound, or video.
 The format the

 Browser uses to display the Web document is called hypermedia.
+The most

 common used Browser used today are Microsoft's Internet Explorer and Netscape's